YangPiCui/UniversalPublicVoting/README.md

 ## 2. Universal Basic Income (UBI) System

-UBI rids inefficient labor.
-It frees people to invest time for more effective labors.
+UBI frees people to invest effort for more effective labors.
+Suppose the total population is A

 ### Costs of UBI
 * Difficult to adjust for minimum income levels across regions